 After achieving a fair amount of success and financial leeway during the 1960s and early 1970s, Salaguti staked out a small plot of land in rural Spain.
 There, he began work on a project that he wouldn’t have to sell, or exhibit for approval.
-A short walk out of the center of Sasamón, Salaguti made a decision to create a Casa/Museo, that would house him as artist, and all of his works.
+A short walk out of the center of Sasamón, Salaguti made a decision to create a Casa/Museo, that would house him as an artist, and all of his works.

 With his inspiration and plan set, he began to translate his ideas to the structure itself.
 On the exterior, Salaguti began by building a circular, castle-like building made out of concrete.
 Always with a focus on himself, he worked to sculpt a self-portrait right into the outer walls.
-Like a great statue of Neptune, Salaguti’s portrait features a 13-foot high bearded face and two stoic eyes that seem to penetrate the landscape.
+As a great statue of Neptune, Salaguti’s portrait features a 13-foot high bearded face and two stoic eyes that seem to penetrate the landscape.

 Know Before You Go